Kephson/reint_downloadmanager/Documentation/ChangeLog/Index.rst

 - **02.04.2022** -> 3.3.0

-  - added FlexForm upgrade wizard
+  - added FlexForm upgrade wizard to migrate controller actions to new config
+  - moved download part to own action
+  - IMPORTANT: check the upgrade wizard in "Admin Tools -> Upgrade" to fix current flexforms!

 -----------------------